machavezg9/iRobor/i2c-Pi-Arduino-Comm/X8R_Switch_NeoLed/Readme.md

-Code turns on a LED sing a switch on the X9D.
+Code turns on a Red LED that is powered and controlled by an Arduino UNO using a switch on the X9D, and prints the LED's status on the RPi using the data received from the Arduino.
+1 meaning on and 0 meaning off.